TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.2-cluster-contention/_index.md

 The metric itself is simply the average of **Cluster KPI \ Performance (%)** metric.
 This performance metric in turn averages the **VM Performance \ Number of KPIs Breached** metric from all running VMs in the cluster.
 Hence a value of 100% indicates that every single running VM in the cluster is served well.
 Based on this formula, when do you want the cluster performance to turn red?

-Let’s take an example of a cluster with 500 VM.
+Let's take an example of a cluster with 500 VM.
 Each VM consumes 4 IaaS resource (CPU, Memory, Disk, Network), hence there are 500 x 4 = 2000 KPI instances that the cluster must deliver.
 As a result, the counter will turn yellow if one of these two happens:
-- It can’t serve 1% of the VM population, which is 5 VMs.
+- It can't serve 1% of the VM population, which is 5 VMs.
 None of these VMs get the 4 IaaS resource within the KPI threshold.
 In mission critical environment, You are expected to serve all the VMs well.
 In development environment, you may be able to get away with lower service level.
 - It fails to deliver one of the IaaS resources (CPU, Memory, Disk, Network) to 20 VM.

-More details on the formula were covered earlier here as it’s an important foundation of IaaS performance KPI.
+More details on the formula were covered earlier here as it's an important foundation of IaaS performance KPI.

 The counter will turn orange if one of these two happens:
 - 3% of the VM population, which is 15 VMs, do not get any of the 4 IaaS resource within the threshold.